cococialin/ISEEE-2019/README.md

 The paper ended up not been indexed by IEEE Xeplorer do to an e-mail mismatch. :(

+The link to the conference can be found here: <a href="https://www.iseee.ugal.ro/2019/"> https://www.iseee.ugal.ro/2019/ </a>

 If you find it usefull please cite it here.